 - Stick to your treatment plan.
 Facing your fears can be difficult, but treatment can help you feel like you're not a hostage in your own home.

 - Join a support group.
 Joining a group for people with panic attacks or anxiety disorders can connect you with others facing the same problems.

-- Avoid caffeine, alcohol and illegal drugs.
+- Avoid caffeine, alcohol, smoking and recreational drugs.
 All of these can trigger or worsen panic attacks.

 - Practice stress management and relaxation techniques.
 For example, yoga, deep breathing and progressive muscle relaxation — tensing one muscle at a time, and then completely releasing the tension until every muscle in the body is relaxed — also may be helpful.